P. B. Sreenivas

-Prathivadhi Bhayankara Sreenivas (22 September 1930 – 14 April 2013) widely known as P. B. S. was an Indian playback singer, composer, harmonium player, Lyricist and poet known for his works in South cinema, and Bollywood.
-His major chunk of work has been in Kannada, Tamil and Telugu languages, though he sang many songs in Malayalam and Hindi too.
-He has garnered the Kannada Rajyotsava Prashasti, the Tamil Kalaimamani Award, and the Madhavapeddi Satyam Award by the Andhra Siva Foundation, for his contributions to music and cinema.
+Prathivadhi Bhayankara Sreenivas (22 September 1930 – 14 April 2013) widely known as P. B. Sreenivas, was an Indian playback singer, composer, harmonium player, lyricist and poet known for his works in various Indian languages.
+The major chunk of his work has been in Kannada, Tamil and Telugu languages, though he sang many songs in Malayalam and Hindi too.
+He was the recipient of the Kannada Rajyotsava Prashasti, the Tamil Kalaimamani Award, and the Madhavapeddi Satyam Award by the Andhra Siva Foundation, for his contributions to music and cinema.

-In his honor, Sri Kala Sudha Telugu Association of Chennai, instituted the P. B. Sreenivas Mahapurush Award to honor veteran singers.
+In his honour, Sri Kala Sudha Telugu Association of Chennai, instituted the P. B. Sreenivas Mahapurusha Award to honour veteran singers.

 Early life

-Prathivadhi Bhayankara Sreenivas was born into a Telugu speaking Brahmin musical family Prathivadhi Bhayankara Phanindraswamy and Seshagiriamma as their younger son in Kakinada, East Godavari district, Andhra Pradesh.
-His father was a civil servant and his mother was a musician.
-His father wanted him to become a government officer and Sreenivas was awarded a Bachelor of Commerce degree and then passed the Hindi Visharad from the Dakshina Bharat Hindi Prachar Sabha.
+Prathivadhi Bhayankara Sreenivas was born into a Telugu-speaking Brahmin musical family to Prathivadhi Bhayankara Phanindraswamy and Seshagiriamma as their younger son in Kakinada, Madras Presidency, British Raj (now in Kakinada district, Andhra Pradesh, India).
+His father was a civil servant and his mother a musician.
+His father wanted him to become a government officer and Sreenivas received a Bachelor of Commerce degree and then passed the Hindi Visharad from the Dakshina Bharat Hindi Prachar Sabha.